danos/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     Incoming packets with length bigger then MTU will be discarded.
     Default value: 1500.

+*   ``--frag-ttl FRAG_TTL_NS``: fragment lifetime (in nanoseconds).
+    If packet is not reassembled within this time, received fragments will be discarded.
+Fragment lifetime should be decreased when there is a high fragmented traffic loss in high bandwidth networks.
+    Should be lower for low number of reassembly buckets.
+    Valid values: from 1 ns to 10 s.
+Default value: 10000000 (10 s).

 *   ``--reassemble NUM``: max number of entries in reassemble fragment table.
     Zero value disables reassembly functionality.
     Default value: 0.